 Some of these rot treatment methods work fantastically well on frames with a small amount of rot present.
 While others are better suited to windows that are extremely rotten.
-Some methods are much cheaper then the others but will not protect your timber windows from rot for a long time.
+Some methods are much cheaper than others but will not protect your timber windows from rot for a long time.

-Some methods also require an extensive range of tooling and joinery skills while others can be performed by savvy DIYer.
+Some methods also require an extensive range of tooling and joinery skills while others can be performed by savvy DIYers.

 There are certain wood treatments available that work very well on rotting wood.
 These treatments work by killing the fungus and penetrating into the wood and making it solid again.
 It cannot replace any wood that is very far gone, but you can use a good quality wood filler to fill any gaps.

 There’s a good chance of reversing the wet rot in the timber.
 This requires a special wood treatment that is available at most DIY stores and online.
 These treatments work fantastically on wet rot, as long as the source of water has been found and fixed.

 A pro tip to use with this wet rot treatment is to treat all of the timber, not just the areas that you can see are affected by the rot.
 That way, you can be sure that the rot has been reversed, and you won’t run into trouble moving forward.

 There are also epoxy treatments available for wood rot.
 It is best to buy a rot repair kit as it has a couple of epoxies in it that are perfect for the job.